matn7/CS-Notes/src/main/java/spring/README.md

 }
 ```
 - What the bean definition with <bean> tag does above, is expressed using the `@Component` annotation.
-- Precise `@Value` annotations for property value injected (from a separate file) and no elaborate constructor argumants.
+- Precise `@Value` annotations for property value injected (from a separate file) and no elaborate constructor arguments.

-By using `@Configuration` annotation we can build java based configuration class where we can centralize most of our annoatatopm configurations.
+By using `@Configuration` annotation we can build java based configuration class where we can centralize most of our annotation configurations.
 This will provide type safety as well as clean separation of concerns that xml gives us.

-- Stereotype annotations are markers for any class that fullfills a role within an application
+- Stereotype annotations are markers for any class that full fills a role within an application
 - `@Component` is generic stereotype for any Spring managed component.
 - `@Repository`, `@Service` and `@Controller` are specializations of `@Component` for more specific use cases.